 - What kind of lactation help is available, and is it 24/7?
 Ideally, you want your hospital to employ several full-time, board certified lactation consultants (IBCLCs) who are available to you 7 days a week.
 The reality in most places is very different: most hospitals do not employ LC’s around the clock or on weekends.
 So, for example, if you deliver without complications on Friday at 5pm, you may be discharged before the LC returns on Monday morning!
 Many hospitals claim to have fixed this problem by requiring some of their general nursing staff to also be “lactation specialists.”
 Unfortunately, many hospital lactation specialists are woefully undereducated about breastfeeding.
 We strongly suggest that you ask, other mothers about their experience with the lactation help in that hospital.
 If you get lukewarm to poor reviews, you may need to call in your own lactation help (see below).

 - Will someone with training place the baby skin-to-skin on you after birth and help facilitate a first latch?
 Skin-to-skin between you and your newborn is a proven way to draw on her instinct to find your boob and begin nursing.
 Babies born unmedicated with no interventions are even capable of crawling to the breast by themselves and self-attaching!
+However, even babies born by caesarean can be put skin to skin right away, across mother’s chest, barring any complications.
 Regardless of the birth you have, you deserve “the magical hour“–the first hour after birth, uninterrupted, to transition your baby from the womb to security, warmth and love, and transition you to a confident, empowered, connected mother.